 If you are overclocking your PC to play games or simply want to compare your system performance score online with your friend.
 Then the benchmarking test also shows you the CPU and GPU temperature along with PC fan speed.

 While running benchmarking stress tests the tools put a load to check maximum CPU temperature.
 If you are a gamer then you can also see how far your GPU temperature goes under load and lastly, you can also monitor your PC fan speed RPM.

-Well benchmarking is the best language to translate the performance number in an easy way.
-You can download the best PC benchmarking programs that are totally free and easy to use.
+Well benchmarking is the best language to translate the performance number easily.
+You can download the best PC benchmarking programs that are free and easy to use.
 However, Windows 10 has a built-in performance monitor to run benchmark tests and then report to you some key statistics.

 In this article, we will be showing you how you can check computer performance by running benchmark tests on Windows using its native feature.

 How to Run and Check Computer Performance (Benchmark) Test on Windows